 Xen and KVM are virtualization technologies, whereas OpenVZ is a Linux-based containerization technology.

 OpenVZ (or Open Virtuozzo) is a Linux-system containerization platform which enables one to run Linux-based OSes in a single host system with a shared kernel.
 The containers behave like an independent Linux system, with root level access, and isolation at the level of files, users/groups, processes and networking.

 Server providers provision OpenVZ containers with some amount of RAM, CPU cores, hard disk space, and sell them as Linux VPSes.
 Some part of the CPU/memory resources are “dedicated” to a container, and some of it is “burstable” — if a container needs some additional CPU/memory apart from what has been allocated to it, it can temporarily borrow them from the unused resources of other containers.

 Since OpenVZ uses a shared kernel, it is not possible to change the kernel’s settings, upgrade the kernel or use additional kernel modules.
-At the time of this writing, most providers use OpenVZ 6, which uses Linux 2.6.
+Many providers use OpenVZ 6, which uses an old Linux 2.6 kernel.
 Thus, you miss out on the performance benefits and newer features of newer kernels, and you’re stuck with a selection of old Linux distributions.
 In particular, you will be unable to run Docker

 , or use tools like ipset or nftables.

-OpenVZ 7 is the latest version, which features a modern kernel.
+OpenVZ 7 is the latest version, which features a modern kernel, and can run Docker.
 However, there are very few providers who offer it, due to deployment issues and a lack of supporting tools.